Looking Back at Blackout 2003

 The first stage was to bring generators back in service.
 Many had been forced to shut down − or could not run for extended periods or restart without power supply from the grid.
 The next stage was to restore power to the remaining high voltage transmission lines and critical consumers.
 Stage three was the restoration of power to LDCs and other power users, who could then restore power within their respective distribution areas.

 For the remainder of the initial week, restoration work continued and the IESO issued daily public appeals to reduce energy consumption as generators throughout the province returned to service.
+Conservation was critical during this period with homeowners and businesses reducing peak demand by 15 to 20 per cent each day.
 This public appeal was lifted at 8:00 p.m. on Friday, August 22 when the province's generation fleet was finally restored to its normal production capabilities.

 Read about the 2003 blackout from the perspective of an IESO control room operator.

 Before the blackout, mandatory reliability standards only existed in Ontario.
 After the blackout, a Canada-U.S. Task Force was formed to identify the causes of the power outage and seek recommendations to help prevent future outages.